 You have heard about Brain Dean for sure.
 Do you know the reason why his blog posts stand out?

-Because of pro designing.
+It’s because of pro designing.

-Every single post of him is exceptionally designed and people love to read his blogs.
+Every single post of him is exceptionally designed, and people love to read his blogs.

 Curiously asking: Have you ever used custom infographics in your posts?

 - A Text-Based Article